ycrc/PIL/_episodes/02-filedir.md

 > it's just a separator.
 {: .callout}

-Underneath `/Users`,
+Underneath `/home`,
-we find one directory for each user with an account on Nelle's machine, her colleagues the Mummy and Wolfman.
+we find one directory for each user with an account on Nelle's machine, her colleagues Ben and Ben H.

 ![Home Directories](../fig/home-directories.svg)

-The Mummy's files are stored in `/Users/imhotep`, Wolfman's in `/Users/larry`, and Nelle's in `/Users/nelle`.
+The Ben's files are stored in `/home/ben`,
+Ben H's in `/home/benh`,
+and Nelle's in `/home/nelle`.
 Because Nelle is the user in our examples here, this is why we get `/Users/nelle` as our home directory.
 Typically, when you open a new command prompt you will be in your home directory to start.